Nova Scotia Route 209

 Route 209 is a collector road in the Canadian province of Nova Scotia.

-It is located in Cumberland County and follows the shoreline of the Bay of Fundy, connecting Parrsboro with River Hebert.
+It is located in Cumberland County and follows the shoreline of the Bay of Fundy, connecting Parrsboro with Joggins.
 The linked communities are known as the Parrsboro Shore.

 It is designated as part of the Fundy Shore Scenic Drive.
 Highway 209 was formerly designated as Trunk Highway 9.